 The City of Berkeley launched an electric scooter sharing program in May 2022 and the City of Albany launched a similar program in October 2022.
+Each company provides standing and seated scooters, as well as ebikes, and provides discount programs for low-income riders, in-app promotions, and daily passes.
 Residents and visitors can download an app to locate, unlock, and use scooters throughout the city, making connections to BART stations easier.
 See Appendix E to learn more.